n-alonso/frontend_chrome-new-tab/README.md

 # chrome-new-tab

 This is small project that I did for my self at my current role in Yapily.
+It also follows Yapily's branding specifications to stay in line with where I use it.

 I personally do not enjoy the use of bookmarks as they become messy really quickly, so I just designed a quick static page with the most common links I use.